arminbahl/random_dot_motion/README.md

-# Random dot motion - Control Center
+# Random dot motion control center
-Welcome!
+Welcome to the random dot motion control center!

 This set of python files provides a simple and easy-to-use toolbox for displaying random dot motion stimuli.
 It comes with a convenient graphical user interface where important stimulus features, such as coherence, dot lifetime, or